This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

 - Flexibility.
 PSN recognized that relying exclusively on increased federal gun prosecution would have limited value, since most gun crime is prosecuted in state and local courts.
 PSN also recognized that, because there are significant differences among U.S. communities in the level and nature of gun crime, the program needed to be able to adapt to the needs of each local jurisdiction.
 To allow jurisdictions maximum flexibility, PSN was built around five basic components:

-- Partnerships: among law enforcement agencies, state and federal prosecutors, parole and probation agencies, and community groups (some of these partnerships resulted in joint case reviews, chronic violent offender lists, offender notification meetings and directed police patrols in hot spots).
+- Partnerships: among law enforcement agencies, state and federal prosecutors, parole and probation agencies, and community groups (some of these partnerships resulted in joint case reviews, lists of those who chronically commit violent offenses, meeting regarding notifications of those committing offenses, and directed police patrols in hot spots).

 - Strategic Planning: aimed at enforcement, prosecution, deterrence and prevention.